Technology PR is

-In the timeline above, you can see that the news release was invented in 1906.
+The news release was invented in 1906.
 With minimum effort, journalists could write stories based on a news release, and those stories appeared fresh because their readers couldn’t find the information elsewhere.
-This advantage disappeared in 1996 when news release distribution services started flinging announcements to the masses via the Internet.
+This advantage disappeared in 1996 when news release distribution services started flinging announcements to the masses via the internet.

 It took some time to erode the status quo.
 Muscle memory doesn’t change so easily in the world of journalism.
-Now, almost 20 years since news releases made their way into the public domain, we can safely say that the commoditization of the news release is complete.
+Still, 25-plus years later, we can safely say that the commoditization of the news release is complete.

 Aligning Tech PR “Supply” with Journalism “Demand”